 Being born again is about seeing the greatness of the kingdom and entering into that greatness now.
 The kingdom isn’t coming one day.
 It’s here to enter now.
 Jesus said the one who is least in the kingdom of God is great.
 Are you in the kingdom?
 Are you born again meaning are you born of water and the Spirit?

-When you experience doubt, and we all do, realize you’re depressed, or you’ve misinterpreted God’s word.
-You have wrong expectations of God and/or people.
-Jesus loves you, but when you doubt he can’t do a lot for you.
-He seems vague to you as he focuses on those not doubting and focused on him.
+When you experience doubt, and we all do, realize you’re depressed or you’ve misinterpreted God’s word.
+You have wrong expectations of God and people.
+Jesus loves you, but he can’t do much for you when you doubt.
+He seems vague to you as he focuses on those who do not doubt him and are focused on him.
 Don’t allow your doubt to become skandalizo.
-Don’t lose your blessing, or your head, because of doubt.
+Don’t lose your blessing or your head because of doubt.
 Look around.
 See the blessings others not doubting are receiving.
-Work out your doubt quickly, but most importantly, make certain you are born again and in the kingdom of God.
+Work out your doubt quickly, but most importantly, ensure you are born again and in the kingdom of God.

 Other Related Sermons: